mpiesiewicz/100DaysOfCode/day41-43 - HTML, CSS/HTML - Personal Site/README.md

-# day 42:
+# day 42-43:
 ## __

-Part 42 of the 100 days of code Bootcamp: https://www.udemy.com/course/100-days-of-code/
+Part of the 100 days of code Bootcamp: https://www.udemy.com/course/100-days-of-code/

 The aim of the project:
 - Learn how to use HTML for simple structured sites
 - Write a personal website
+- Publish the personal site using github
+- Learn how to style HTML site using CSS
+- Style the personal site

 ## Features